cinderella/cinderella/readme.md

 ## Configuration ##

-Cinderella expects a properties file to be located at `~/.cinderella/ec2-service.properties`

-with the following content:
+Create `~/.cinderella/ec2-service.properties` with the following content:

 ```
 endpoint=YOUR_VCD_ENDPOINT